-An API Platform’s purpose is to serve net new application development – building new capabilities, new experiences, nurturing ecosystems and more.
-API Management, Full Lifecycle API Management and API Gateways are tables stakes here of course.
+An API Platform’s purpose is to serve net new application development—building new capabilities, new experiences, nurturing ecosystems and more.
+API Management, Full Lifecycle API Management and API Gateways are tables stakes here.
 These bring life to API design and development, to lifecycle management, to policy and security enforcement, to analytics and to nurturing development communities as consumers of these APIs.
 All critical.

 An API Platform is more.
-An API Platform becomes the complete back-end of digital serving developers to innovate faster and more efficiently but also a way of operating through a common and managed catalog of services.
+An API Platform becomes the complete back-end of digital serving developers to innovate faster and more efficiently, but also a way of operating through a common and managed catalog of services.
+Read five capabilities that every API Management Platform should have.

 Two things to look at: